 Dear Womencare friends and colleagues,

-In the past year, we have relied on remote services to keep us all safe, and we have continued to provide dedicated care for our clients via teletherapy.
-We know that some wish to explore returning to our office locations for in-person sessions.
+In the past two years, we have relied on remote services to keep us all safe, and we have continued to provide dedicated care for our clients via teletherapy.
+Some of our therapists are back taking in-person sessions.
 Teletherapy will remain an option for our clients into the future and plans for our return to in-person mental health services are underway.

 As we begin to create a new model of offering both in-person and teletherapy services, the health and well-being of our clients and wider community remains a top priority.
 We will work within the CDC and City of Evanston public health guidelines.

 We are here for you if you are looking for professional support and / or need help problem solving during this unprecedented time.
-Please reach us at [email protected] and we will forward your request to one of our expert therapists.
+Please reach out to Andi at [email protected] and we will forward your request to one of our expert therapists.